 If you want to delete or modify your data please contact your HuddleUpAdministrator first.
 Your Administrator will then contact us to fulfill your data request.
 If you cannot contact your Administrator or they will not fulfill your needs, please contact us at [email protected]

-If you are not an EU citizen and would like to modify or delete your data, we can only do that if your Administrator gives us their permission to do so.
+If you are not an EU citizen and would like to request to modify or delete your data, please contact us, we will pass your request to your Administrator.

 If your Community has Administrators or Members that are EU citizens you must ensure data about EU citizens is transferred and protected in accordance with GDPR (Chapter V, Articles 44-50).
 This means personal data about EU citizens can only be transferred and stored in countries the European Commission has recognized as providing adequate protection.
 You can view the up to date list by clicking here (https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en).